prasanthcodes/panda3d_animation_benchmark/README.md

 # panda3d animation benchmark
-### Run this code and set the number of objects to find out the performance of animations in your machine.
+### Run the code.
+Set the number of objects.
+Check the FPS.

 ![Screenshot of window](Screenshot.jpg)